top of page

 Things don’t always go according to plan

-I actually shared a bit on this lesson and the funny story that came with it in my last blog.
-Though that story was funny, learning this lesson was not always fun.
+I actually shared a bit about this lesson and the funny story that came with it in my last blog post.
+Though that story was funny, learning this lesson has not always been fun.

 For my daughter’s first birthday I had big plans to stage a cake smash photoshoot and capture what I thought would be the cutest photos of her lifetime… Then came COVID-19, and for my family’s safety we decided to forgo getting a professional photographer and do it ourselves.
 So I purchased the decorations, rearranged our furniture, ordered the cake and we were on our way to having a blast.

-And there it went… my plan for a day of cuteness and merriment, quickly replaced with one of frustration, tears and sheer disappointment (on my part).
-Though the photos were not what I wanted orginally, I must admit they are still very cute… even with the tears.
+And there it went… my plan for a day of cuteness and merriment, quickly replaced with one of frustration, tears, and sheer disappointment (on my part).
+Though the photos were not what I originally wanted, I must admit they are still very cute… even with the tears.

 I am grateful for the change in plans and the refresher course on being flexible.